-The itinerary for 2 days in Philly was packed to the brim, but that’s how I prefer it when I have little time in a new destination.
+My itinerary for 2 days in Philadelphia was packed to the brim, but that’s how I prefer it when I have little time in a new destination.
 I also have to mention that I love walking, and it’s my preferred way of getting from one attraction to another when I travel.
 But you are free to use public transport or Uber if you follow my plan.
-Here’s how you can spend 48 hours in Philadelphia!
+Here’s my 36 hours in Philadelphia guide!

 Have Breakfast at Sabrina’s Café

-This locally owned chain of cafes is famous for their all-day breakfast and brunch.
-They have four cafes around the city.
+Another local gem is Sabrina’s where you should head for breakfast.
+It’s a locally owned chain of cafes famous for their all-day breakfast and brunch.
+There are four cafes around the city.
 To make the most of your first day in Philly go to their Art Museum location and try one of Sabrina’s signature breakfast items like stuffed challah French toast.
 It’s delicious, flavorful and also bigger than my head.
 We tackled it with full force of 5 family members and won!
 If I were to be left one-on-one with this monster, I would be defeated, no doubt.

 Marvel at Rodin’s Sculptures